dylanlrrb/gpu_cron/README.md

 # gpu_cron

-A repo to version control the cron jobs requiring a GPU that on my desktop
+A repo to version control the cron jobs requiring GPU that run on my desktop

 It will periodically pull down the repos specified in `active_reops.txt` and poll for certain tags.